vconcept/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 How to use NOT NULL and UNIQUE constraints
 How to retrieve datas from multiple tables in one request What are subqueries
-What are JOIN and UNION'
+What are JOIN and UNION`

 >Copyright - Plagiarism
 >You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.